Romain3Ch216/AL4EO/README.md

 The `image.tiff` file is the image to annotate.
 Its `image.hdr` header should contain a `bbl` attribute that lists the bad band multiplier values of each band in the image, typically 0 for bad bands and 1 for good bands.

 The `labels.tiff` file is the ground truth, encoded in 8-bits, that contains the initial annotations before the first Active Learning step.
 Its `labels.hdr` header should contain a `classes`, a `class lookup` and a `class names` attributes that specify the number of classes, the RGB colors of the classes and the names of the classes, respectively.
+For instance:

 ```
 classes = 2